lsst-sitcom/sitcomtn-037/index.rst

 .. warning::

-   This section is not yet completed.
+   This section is not yet completed and only reports the current status.

+Because much of the work is highly parallelizable, this report has separated tasks into tiers and are not ranked individually.
+These tasks are consider architectural in nature, and do not include the generation of needed tools that are either system wide or subsystem specific.
+Some of these tools are discussed in the `Recommended Tools`_ section.
+Lastly, the reader should recognize that there is a lot of work to do here that can only be done by a small and specific groups of individuals.
+Coordination and management of these tasks will be critical to success of commissioning.

+Tier 1:
+^^^^^^^

+- Complete transition of Antu to summit.
+  This task is required before many of the tier 2 tasks can make significant process.
+  Specifically because the Rapid analysis framework will run on this cluster.

+Tier 2:
+^^^^^^^
-The following tasks can be highly parallelized, but are listed in series in rough order of importance.
+The following are in order of importance, but again are fairly parallelizable.

-#.
-Define computing resources strategy (Deliverable 6)

-   - Still evaluating if Antu (the commissioning cluster) can be relocated to the summit
-   - Seems probably computationally, but I/O challenges remain to be evaluated.

-#.
-Get basic camera diagnostics running at the summit on the camera diagnostic cluster
-#.
-Get catcher deployed (needed for telescope engineering).
-#.
-Get Rapid Analysis Framework deployed including the supporting database

-   - Start with the on-the-fly processing with the goal of developing interfaces.
-     Speed enhancements can be left for a later date.
-   - Complete a chain starting with a very fundamental processing This could be just a basic ISR and a single metric (e.g. mean signal per amp) that can be used to help flush out interface(s)

-     - metric goes into a "supporting database"
-     - Need "alert" or event saying the metric is available
-     - Visualize the metric in Chronograf (or some pre-existing tool)

-     Can then parallelize the expansion of each of the individual pieces

-#.
-USDF daily SFP "pipeline" can get started
+- Setup Camera Diagnostic Cluster
+  This includes starting to run the low level diagnostics, then progressing on the alert infrastructure.
+-  Deploy the Rapid Analysis framework on Antu
+   Initial efforts should be focused on development of interfaces and not speed.
+   Capabilities of each part can be expanded incrementally.

-   - data can be pushed through pipelines and just leave the data in the butler
+   Early testing can just store metric values in the butler.
-   - Can then be expanded to "publish" the data in the "rapid analysis database"
+- Develop database(s) in Sasquatch for Rapid Analysis Metrics
+- Define alert framework for the alarming metrics and for when processed images are available

+Once the above are completed, then the following can be performed:

+- Record metrics in Sasquatch database
+- Synchronize between database instances at USDF and summit
+- Start issuing alerts that metrics and processed images are available
+- Create visualizations w/ Chronograph, etc.

+Tier 3:
+^^^^^^^

+- Development of the Catcher
+- Performing daily DRP "next morning" single-frame processing at USDF.
+  This is not needed to make realtime decisions during nighttime operations, but processing the results as the data streams in is acceptable (even preferred)
+  Early runs can put data into the butler, and can then be expanded to a database.
+- CVT being able to read processed images from rapid analysis or elsewhere that are persisted in the butler
-#.
-Create templates for development of Catcher, Bokeh, and possibly LOVE displays
+- Create templates for development of Catcher, Bokeh, and possibly LOVE displays
-#.
-Develop training examples (actually performed in conjunction with the previous)
+- Develop training examples (actually performed in conjunction with the previous)

 Again, developing a common toolset between the commissioning team and the DRP, or one that is based off the tooling being discussed here, is strongly recommended.
 This is not explicitly listed as a priority as it should be a continually ongoing activity.